 The scope covered the full product design process, from early research to shipped screens.
 Workshops and a UX audit first, then mapping every feature and flow, prioritizing what goes now and what comes later.
 From there, wireframes for the entire app, then the UI built around the configurator.

-On top of that, three pieces that didn't exist before: the Explore page for discovery, the Portfolio for tracking what you have open, and a completely new approach to how vaults are presented and configured.
+On top of that, three pieces that didn't exist before: the Explore page for discovery, the Portfolio for tracking what you have open, and a completely new approach to presenting vaults through the lens of risk architecture, isolated exposure, and configurable market interactions.

 Branding, website, and explainer video were part of the scope too.
 But the app is where most of the work happened, and where everything we learned about users, language, and clarity actually came to life.